vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 You may have noticed that so far, all the functions we have compiled using `jax.jit` only take flat structures like single arrays or values as inputs.
 This poses a problem if we later want to use JAX for massive machine learning problems.
-Are we going to write one-by-one all the parameter matrices of GPT-3?
+Are we going to write one-by-one all the parameter arrays of GPT-3?

 In reality, we can use arbitrary **PyTrees** as inputs, intermediates, and outputs to our jit compiled functions.